Instructions for use! This

 Kenny and I stayed behind and told each other jokes.
 We continued on until we

 came across some kids, a screaming boy and a crying mother.
-I looked down at the
+I looked down at

 boy and his face was covered in blood.
-Instinctively we asked what happened, but
+Instinctively we asked what happened,

 nobody spoke English.
 Kenny busted out his first aid kit and we tried to assess